Architectural terracotta: Composition

+Causes of failure

 The most common reasons for terracotta to fail are: poor manufacturing, improper installation, weathering, freeze/thaw cycling, and salt formation from atmospheric pollution.

+Porosity

 The porosity of terracotta greatly impacts its performance.
 The ability or inability for water and pollutants to enter into the material is directly correlated to its structural capacity.
 Terracotta is very strong in compression but weak in tension and shear strength.
 Any anomalous material expanding (ice, salts, incompatible fill material, or corroding metal anchors which cause rust jacking) inside the clay body will cause it to crack and eventually spall.

+Improper molding

 Inherent faults can severely impact the performance of the material.
 Improper molding can cause air pockets to form that increase the rate of deterioration.
 If the block is not fired or cooled properly then the fireskin will not be uniformly adhered to the substrate and can flake off.
 Likewise, if a glaze is not fired properly it will crack, flake, and fall off.
 Discolorations can result from mineral impurities such as pyrites or barium carbonates.

+Handling defects

 A fair amount of damage comes from clumsy transportation, storage, or installation of the material.
 If the mortar used around and inside the blocks is too strong then the stress will be translated to the terracotta block which will fail over time.
 Corroding interior metal anchors expand at a faster rate than the surrounding ceramic body causing it to fail from the inside out.
 Improper loading of the hollow terracotta blocks can create stress cracks.

+Flawed repairs

 Imperfect repair work often exacerbates the underlying problems, speeding up the decay of surrounding elements as well.
 Making penetrations in terracotta units to attach objects to the outside walls also allows moisture to enter the system, and often crack the terracotta as well.
 Installing sealant rather than mortar, or applying impervious coating, will trap moisture within the terracotta.

+Air pollution

 The environment also plays a large role in the survival of terracotta.
 Different types of air pollution can cause different types of surface problems.
 When it rains, water and salts get sucked into the voids in and around the terracotta through capillary action.
 If it freezes then ice forms, putting internal stress on the material, causing it to crack from inside.
 A similar problem happens with atmospheric pollutants that are carried into the gaps by rains water.
 The pollution creates a mildly acidic solution that eats at the clay body or a salt crust forms, causing similar issues as ice.

+Consequences of failure

 With the majority of terracotta buildings being over one-hundred years old, failing terracotta has become a problem in many cities such as New York.
 Regular inspections and maintenance and repair programs are required by law, but nonetheless well-publicized incidents such as the death of Erica Tishman after a piece of terracotta fell from a 105-year old building.